Detailed content of our market study

 5.1 Rules and regulations

-Italy has a very thriving regulation of travel agencies, governed by various laws and legislative decrees, which have evolved over time;
+In Italy, the regulation of travel agencies is governed by a set of laws and legislative decrees that have evolved over time:

 6 Positioning of actors